 Notes

-- You can keep the leftovers in the fridge, in an airtight container, for up to 3 days.
-Reheat them gently, covered, in the microwave at 50% power.
-You can freeze the leftovers wrapped in foil and sealed in freezer bags for up to 3 months.
+- You can keep the leftovers in the fridge, in an airtight container, for up to three days.
+You can also freeze the leftovers wrapped in foil and sealed in freezer bags for up to 3 months.
+Salmon tastes fishy when reheated, so I flake the leftovers and use them as a salad topping.

 Nutrition per Serving